Can we do recursive in a DB function

 Simple Holiday Calendar

-You have a company holiday calendar which maintain by your company.
-Our requirement is, need to pass a calendar date and you need to take the next working day based on the holidays in the table.
+You have a company holiday calendar which maintain by you.
+Our requirement is, need to pass a calendar date and then you need to take the next working day based on the holidays in the table.

 Example: According to the calendar MAY 25,26 set as a holiday.
 If you pass 25th MAY as your date, function will return you the 27th MAY as the next working day.
 For this one, i used a recursive function and I’ll simply explain you how it works